Yoctol/bottender/docs/channel-messenger-handover-protocol.md

 > **Note:**
 >
 > - If you can't wait to begin with an example, you can jump to Bottender's example, [Messenger Handover](https://github.com/Yoctol/bottender/tree/master/examples/messenger-handover).
-> - For more info, you can refer to Facebook's official doc, [Assigning App Roles](https://developers.facebook.com/docs/messenger-platform/handover-protocol/assign-app-roles)
+> - For more information, you can refer to Facebook's official doc, [Assigning App Roles](https://developers.facebook.com/docs/messenger-platform/handover-protocol/assign-app-roles)

 ## Passing Thread Control